-For example, in the first ever ransomware attack, back in 1989/1990, the hacker behind the scam wanted you to send a money to an accommodation address in Panama.
-However, he took the cryptographic shortcut of using the same encryption key on every computer.
-Subsequently, free tools to unscramble the malware soon appeared.
+The first ever ransomware attack was back in 1989/1990 when the hacker behind the scam wanted you to send money to an accommodation address in Panama.
+The hacker took the cryptographic shortcut of using the same encryption key on every computer which meant that free tools to unscramble the malware were soon available.

 Data saved to the cloud or a USB device is possible to recover.

 Depending on how vicious the ransomware attack is, you may be able to recover previous auto saved files.
 This option isn’t as common today.
 Malware that is used in these attacks have been updated to encrypt auto save files.